SoftUni/Programming-Basics-Book-Python-EN/chapter-10-functions.md

 #### Hints

 The first step will be to read the input from the console.
 Next, we need to create a function that prints the first and the last line as they are identical.
-Let don’t forget that we need to choose **descriptive name** and define as a **parameter** the length of the side of the square:
+Lets not forget that we need to choose **descriptive name** and define the length of the side of the square as a **parameter**:

 ![](/assets/chapter-10-images/09.Draw-filled-square-01.png)

-Next step is to create a function which draws on the console the lines in the middle.
+Next step is to create a function which draws to the console the lines in the middle.
 Again, we think of a descriptive enough name, say **`print_middle_row`**:

 ![](/assets/chapter-10-images/09.Draw-filled-square-02.png)